amyspencerproject/tip-calculator/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Love Story of Labels and Inputs](https://css-tricks.com/html-inputs-and-labels-a-love-story/) - This article from CSS tricks was funny and full of helpful info all in one place 💕

 ## Author